waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Tool Maintenance:** Always ensure pathfinding tools account for both tile collision types and map markers (for off-screen obstacles).

 ## Task Tracking
 - **Route 32 Exploration:** Started Turn 2038.
 Goal: Reach Union Cave.
-Current Status: Heading to Fisher (15, 13) after healing Gneiss.
+Current Status: Healing Gneiss and navigating around the ledge to reach Fisher (15, 13).
+Standing at (16, 13) is required to talk to him.